Developed over 30 years of intense effort

 Andy’s style of monochrome involves high contrast and counter-change – usually light centre of interest against dark background but occasionally vice-versa.
-He’s very much of the persuasion that the best weather for photography involves conditions when normal people stay indoors.
+He’s very much of the persuasion that the best weather for photography involves conditions when conventional people stay indoors.

 Throughout the Pixels to Print Workshop, Andy was clear and thorough in his explanations and very generous with his advice.
 The accompanying book (The Dark Art – A black and white digital printing manual) is possibly the most practically useful guide I have seen of digital photography from camera to print.
 Direct, pragmatic advice on the technicalities and let the accompanying photographs speak for the art seems to be the approach and it works very well indeed.

 Why I do what I do, is to inspire and encourage passionate photographers to reach out and connect with their potential.

 What I do, is to enhance how you think, through learning, discovering and growing.
 I am confident you will follow your head and your heart to fully attain your aspirations.